apache/parquet-format/PageIndex.md

   skipped.
 Hence the OffsetIndexes for each column in a RowGroup are stored together.

-The new index structures are stored separately from RowGroup, near the footer, so that a reader does not have to pay the I/O and deserialization cost for reading the them if it is not doing selective scans.
+The new index structures are stored separately from RowGroup, near the footer.
+This is done so that a reader does not have to pay the I/O and deserialization cost for reading them if it is not doing selective scans.
 The index structures' location and length are stored in ColumnChunk.

  ![Page Index Layout](doc/images/PageIndexLayout.png)